noahpierau/Agapism-Manifesto/README.md

 > *“Your task is not to seek for Love, but merely to seek and find all the barriers within yourself that you have built against it”*

 ### Further reflections
-Love is a natural phenomenon in the universe and central to the human condition.
-Without it, there would be no collaboration.
-The role of Love is therefore central to reason and rationality as well.
-Without Love, people would be stuck in the gravity well of ego-centrism.
+Love is a natural phenomenon in the universe.
+It is the most profound way of being.
+Without it, there would be no collaboration and no evolution.
+Love is therefore central to reason and rationality as well: many of us would be stuck in the gravity well of ego-centrism without it.

 Notice that we have spelled Love with a capital L so far.
 This is because we wanted to describe the phenomenon.
 When it manifests in the world, we will call it love with a small l to make the distinction.